Member Benefit Description

 - Use the topic ‘I am in a need of’ for one of your discussions

-- Read “The Referral Engine” – a few chapters each month and discuss
+- Read “The Referral Engine” – a few chapters each month and discuss; reference the Referral Engine Discussion Guide for topics to discuss at the meetings.

 - Conduct separate ‘One to One’ meetings with at least 4 members of the group